MobileLLM/Droidbot-llm/README.md

 ## About

+(This is an ongoing work.
+Repo not ready yet.)

 DroidBot-LLM is an LLM-powered test input generator for Android.
 DroidBot-LLM is based on [DroidBot](https://github.com/honey/droidbot).
 By leveraging LLM, the generated input can be more intelligent.